 The referee, Ed Smith, started to panic – something was not quite right here!

 Medical professionals jumped into the ring and tried their best to revive the famous fighter, but it was no use – after 8 minutes Lute was pronounced dead.

 As Lute lay on the boxing ring canvas, being counted out, the 6000-strong crowd all witnessed an amazing paranormal light beam down on the stricken boxer’s body.
 The light seemed to hit him as the referee started the count, then disappear as soon as the count was over.
 The shaft of light seemed to be the perfect size to cover only Lute’s body.

-There is only one photo image of this strange light, and it has been debated ever since by thousands of sceptics (don’t I know it!!!!).
-Most of these ‘people’ believe the photo to have been somehow faked…but I’m under the impression that Photoshop didn’t exist back in the early 1900’s?
+There is only one photo image of this strange light, and it has been debated ever since by thousands of skeptics (don’t I know it) and most of these believe the photo to have been somehow faked…but I’m under the impression that Photoshop didn’t exist back in the early 1900s.

 Remember – just over 6000 people at that fight also witnessed this heavenly light…